aycangulez/tie-in/README.md

 * `await tie.get(user( {country: 'JP', username: 'Asuka'} ))` returns the users from Japan having the username 'Asuka'.
 * `await tie.get(user())` returns all users.

-#### Filters:
+#### Filters

 **downstreamLimit:**
-Unless specified, Tie-in returns up to 10 levels of downstream relations for each record.
+Unless specified, get returns up to 10 levels of downstream relations for each record.
 You can set this to another number or 0 for none.

 **upstreamLimit:**
-Unless specified, Tie-in returns up to 10 levels of uptstream relations for each record.
+Unless specified, get returns up to 10 levels of uptstream relations for each record.
 You can set this to another number or 0 for none.

 **filterUpstreamBy:**
 Filters records by upstream relations.
 Effectively works like an inner join.